Clarifai/docs/docs/legacy-portal-guide/model/model-types.md

 ---
-description: Learn about the most important model types on the Clarifai platform
+description: Learn about the most important model types on the Clarifai platform.
 sidebar_position: 4
 ---